internaut-me/Gorilla-UI/README.md

 ### Externally Installed Packages

-These applications need to be installed on the Mini for use.
+These applications need to be installed on the Mini for use, and should be installed prior to installing Gorilla.

     bitcoind & bitcoin-cli
     Nodejs